Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 p2: (or [if] you receive a different spirit from the one you received,)
 p3: (or [if you accept] a different gospel from the one you accepted)
 q: (you put up with it readily enough)

+* ESV, NASB, NRSV, NIV: "if"
+NLT: "even if" (inverted)

 ## Greek (SBLGNT)